ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 -   all experiments so far are done with epochs = 10
     -   run wikitext2 with 1 epoch
 -   redo all with epochs = 1
+-   train lms on some set context len, and evaluate on different context lens.
+    -   larger context len is better

 ### Won't do